Comments on "A Linear Time Algorithm for the Optimal Discrete IRS Beamforming": Two Statements from

 \section{Two Statements from \cite{b1}}

 Towards achieving its goal, \cite{b1} introduced the following lemma.

 {\em Lemma 1:\/} For an optimal solution $(\theta_1^*, \ldots, \theta_n^*)$ to problem (8), each $\theta_n^*$ must satisfy

 where $\phase{\mu}$ stands for the phase of $\mu$ in (10)\footnote{To prevent confusion, we will use the same equation numbers (7)--(13) in \cite{b1}.
 Our own equation numbers, not available in \cite{b1}, will begin at (19) and will be incremented from that number on.
 Similarly, we will introduce Lemma~2 and Algorithm~2 in lieu of Lemma~1 and Algorithm~1 in \cite{b1}.
-Note that a lemma or an algorithm with number 2 does not exist in \cite{b1}.}.
+Note that a lemma or an algorithm with number 2 does not exist in \cite{b1}.}\footnote{In this paper, we define the ${\rm mod}$ function (the modulus function or the modulo operation) $x\; {\rm mod}\;y$ as the remainder after the dividend $x>0$ is divided by the divisor $y>0$.
+We write it as $x\;{\rm mod}\; y$, $x\; (mod\; y)$, or ${\rm mod}\; (x, y)$.
+For $x<0$ and $y>0,$ we use the convention that the remainder should always be the smallest such nonnegative number.}.

 In \cite{b1}, problem (8) is defined as

 where

 $h_n = \beta_ne^{j\alpha_n}$ for $n = 0, 1, \ldots, N$, and ${\mbox{\boldmath$\theta$}} = (\theta_1, \theta_2, \ldots, \theta_N)$.
 Also, $g$ is defined as and $\mu$ as